-Every time I watch my Pomeranians running around the house or playing together in my big back yard, they always finish up with a big drink from their water bowls and plenty of panting.
+Every time I watch my Pomeranians running around the house or playing together in my big backyard, they always finish up with a big drink from their water bowls and plenty of panting.

-Pomeranians are extroverts, so when they expend energy, it’s just part of exercise as they need extra energy.
-It’s normal to observe your dog while he pants after a period of exercise or a minute of excitement.
+Pomeranians are extroverts, so when they expend energy, it’s just part of the exercise as they need extra energy.
+It’s normal to observe your dog while he pants after a period of exercise or a minute of the excitement.
 However, if he keeps panting, you may wonder why, particularly if the day is warm.

 Your dog is excited to be the focus of your attention, especially if you have been absent, and the mere sight of you can make him extra happy.
 Then add in some physical exercise/game/playing and combine it into a game, and you’ll notice him start panting.

 If it’s not a lot, and if your Pomeranian quickly calms down after the activities have subsided, it’s usually not an issue.
 However, if he sees you and finds it difficult to calm himself, it could be a problem of him getting too excited.
 One option is to train your Pom not to equate the fact that you have arrived home with a frenzied feeling of excitement.